-GOVERNOR’S OFFICE NEWS RELEASE: Historic conservation agreement forever preserves North Shore coastlinePosted on Oct 23, 2015 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Historic conservation agreement forever preserves North Shore coastlinePosted on Oct 23, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Land conservation history was made today as Turtle Bay Resort and a collaboration of entities led by the State of Hawai‘i, completed an agreement to preserve in perpetuity almost 630 acres of open space along O‘ahu’s North Shore coastline.
 The transaction was recorded in the State’s Bureau of Conveyances as Escrow No. 210-15066667.